-Have you ever faced the annoyance of literally being left in the dark after you hook up your camper, only to realize that there’s no electricity?
+Have you ever experienced the frustration of being completely in the dark after connecting your camper, only to discover there is no power?

 It’s like having a key to a treasure chest, but the chest won’t open.